fergy-nz/faderport-to-game8/README.md

 1. Install [vJoy]
 2. Install [Python 3.6] - Just run the installer.
 I think there's an option to add it to your PATH, you should do that.
-3. Install the following python modules: faderport, mido, python-rtmidi This can be done at a command prompt, using:
+3. Install the following python modules: [faderport-1.0.1] This can be done at a command prompt, using:
    '''sh
    pip install faderport mido python-rtmidi
    '''
+   This should also install the required [mid] and [python-rtmidi] modules.
 4. Download or clone the contents of this repo.

 # Configuration